 You will then be invited to attend the meeting and put your case

-be reasonable that you bring one other person of your choosing
+you bring one other person of your choosing to be your witness.

 All of the above are intended to follow the principles of